-This is the story of the day I was ready to use my gun not just once, but twice, in two separate incidents.
-I live in California where the CCW process isn’t a same-day process like some other states and the day I’m talking about happened in the middle of my going thru getting my CCW.
+This is the story of the day I was ready to use my gun not just once, but twice.
+I live in California where the CCW process isn’t a same-day process like some other states.
+The day I’m talking about happened in the middle of my going thru getting my CCW.
 I had completed the training course but I hadn’t filed my application with the sheriff’s office yet.
-I’ll also explain that in National Forests you can open carry without a CCW (even in CA) which is what I was doing in the first part of the story.
+In National Forests you can open carry without a CCW which is what I was doing in the first part of the story.

-Anyway, this day started out camping in our nearby National forest with a friend, who was also an early 20s female like myself.
-We got up early and started driving to the remote trailhead where we would begin a 3-day backpacking trip when we were still 9 miles away from the trailhead but already in the middle of nowhere and found the road was washed out.
-After some discussion, my friend and I decided to change our plans and just camp at one of the campsites we had passed half a mile down the road.
+Anyway, this day started out camping in our nearby National forest with a friend.
+She was also an early 20s female like myself.
+We got up early and started driving to the remote trailhead where we would begin a 3-day backpacking trip.
+She and I were 9 miles away from the trailhead and in the middle of nowhere.
+We found the road was washed out.
+After some discussion, my friend and I decided to change our plans.
+We would just camp at one of the campsites we had passed half a mile down the road.

 My friend and I both called out and told him to show himself if he was there to no response.
-I had taken my gun and holster off and they were sitting a few feet away on top of my pack in the bed of the truck so I reached over and grabbed them just in case as we quickly packed up our stuff and decided to head back home early, between the road being washed out and the bad feelings in our guts which both of us have learned to trust over the years, we didn’t feel comfortable there anymore.
+I had taken my gun and holster off and they were sitting a few feet away on top of my pack in the bed of the truck.
+So, I reached over and grabbed them.
+Just in case as we quickly packed up our stuff and decided to head back home early.
+Between the road being washed out and the bad feelings in our guts we didn’t feel comfortable there anymore.